learn-co-curriculum/react-hooks-react-router-code-along/README.md

 Let's imagine that we have a React application hosted at `www.loveforsoils.com` (not a real website) dedicated to sharing knowledge about [soil types][soils].
 As developers of this website, we want to provide users with the option to see a list of our favorite soils.
-Currently, instead of sharing a link to a list of our favorite soils, we can only provide a link to our "Love for soils" homepage.
-Following which, users are required to interact with our application to see a favorite soil list.
+Currently, instead of sharing a link to that list, we can only provide a link to our "Love for soils" homepage.
+Users are then required to interact with our application to see the favorite soil list.

 Because our personal opinion on the best soils is so important, we want to provide users with the opportunity to go straight to this list of our favorite